hankster/Neckerworld/README.md

 The server has only been tested on Ubuntu 20.04.6 LTS and Ubuntu 22.04.3 LTS.
 The desktop edition is required as both the server code and player will open a graphical window to function.

-The following packages are needed to compile and run these programs (list details need to be reviewed and clarified):
+The following packages are needed to compile and run these programs:
 * python3
 * python3-matplotlib
 * python3-opencv